lmc2179/lmc2179.github.io/drafts/prediction_confidence.md

 ![Regression line](https://raw.githubusercontent.com/lmc2179/lmc2179.github.io/master/assets/img/prediction_confidence/2.png)

 The line has a positive slope, as we expect.
-Of course, this is only a sample of daily temperatures, and we
+Of course, this is only a sample of daily temperatures, and we know that there's some uncertainty around the particular regression line we estimated.
+We visualize this uncertainty by plotting the confidence interval around the predictions:

 ```python
 plt.fill_between(df['temperature'], predictions['mean_ci_lower'], predictions['mean_ci_upper'], alpha=.5, label='Confidence interval')